tarwn/lessthandot-hugo/blogs/content/posts/2009-04-28-how-to-import-a-bunch-of-xml-files-from.md

 Server: Msg 15281, Level 16, State 1, Line 1

 SQL Server blocked access to STATEMENT 'OpenRowset/OpenDatasource' of component 'Ad Hoc Distributed Queries' because this component is turned off as part of the security configuration for this server.
 A system administrator can enable the use of 'Ad Hoc Distributed Queries' by using sp_configure.
-For more information about enabling 'Ad Hoc Distributed Queries', see “Surface Area Configuration” in SQL Server Books Online.
+For more information about enabling 'Ad Hoc Distributed Queries', see "Surface Area Configuration" in SQL Server Books Online.

 To enable OPENROWSET and OPENQUERY you can use the previous script but instead of 'xp_cmdshell' you will use 'Ad Hoc Distributed Queries'.
 The script to enable Ad Hoc Distributed Queries is below